pepopowitz/your-first-react-app-exercises/exercise-6/README.md

 Sometimes we don't want a component to render anything at all.
 This is usually true when we are using conditional logic to render different results based on inputs.

-When the value `null` is returned from a component's `render` method, nothing gets rendered to the DOM.
+When the value `null` is returned from a component, nothing gets rendered to the DOM.

-👉 Modify the `FriendProfile` component's `render` method to return `null` if the `age` prop is undefined; otherwise return the value of the `name` prop.
+👉 Modify the `FriendProfile` component to return `null` if the `age` prop is undefined; otherwise return the value of the `name` prop.

 Check your browser to see if you succeeded!
 You should see two of the friends listed - Potatoes and Flower.